 Located near the Harvey Academic Center overlooking the College’s pond and Vail center, Wheelock hall houses both first-year and upper-class students and is a suite-style residence hall.
 There are four double rooms per suite, and each suite has a common living area and a bathroom.
 There are also two separate double rooms with private baths for students with medical or other special needs.
 Wheelock also has a student lounge, kitchen, game tables, vending machines, television, and a laundry room.

 Located in Stonehenge complex, Poland and Rogers Hall are connected residence halls offering upper-class residency.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Poland has six suites and Rogers has five.
 Located on the first floor of Rogers Hall are a student lounge, laundry room, game tables, television, and vending machines.

 The newest residence hall complex on campus is named after Rita L. Bole, the first president of Lyndon State College.
 This residence hall offers apartment-style suites with six bedrooms, a living room, dining area, full kitchen, and two private bathrooms.
 There are twenty-two suites housing six students each.
 All the bedrooms in Rita Bole are single rooms.
 The complex is also home to a student lounge, laundry room, game room, televisions, and a common lounge kitchen.
 These apartment suites have the option to be gender neutral; both men and women can live in the same suite.

 Ten students live in the Gray House on campus, which offers a “house style” living environment.
 There are four single rooms and three double rooms, a kitchen, two living rooms, game tables, a laundry closet, and two bathrooms.
-For the 2013-2014 academic year, this housing option will be a ‘community service learning’ environment where students who have applied to live here will be participating in various community service opportunities both on and off campus, sharing their experience and encouraging others to participate as well.
+For the 2016-2017 academic year, this housing option will be a living learning environment where students who have applied to live here will be participating in various events and learning opportunities related to Music Business and Industry both on and off campus, sharing their experience and encouraging others to participate as well.